tkareine/chnode/README.md

 source chnode.sh
 source auto.sh

-# Uncomment to set the filename for the version files for something else
+# Uncomment to set the filename for the version file for something else
 # than `.node-version`.
 #CHNODE_AUTO_VERSION_FILENAME=.nvmrc